c-andrews/octobercms_projects_plugin/README.md

 # octobercms_projects_plugin
-A plugin built with the Builder Plugin
+A plugin built with the Builder Plugin to handle Projects.